 How To Support Hello Music Theory

-Firstly you can purchase some of our practice exams, pdf worksheet packs or study guides.
-It helps us keep all the cogs turning.
+Firstly, you can purchase some of our practice exams, PDF worksheet packs, study guides, or video courses.
+It helps us keep all the cogs turning!

 Secondly, you can share this website with a friend.
-So far this site has grown pretty much entirely by word of mouth so if you can put a link on your website, share on facebook or tweet on twitter, we’d be really grateful.
+So far, this site has grown almost entirely by word of mouth, so if you can put a link on your website, share it on Facebook, or tweet it on Twitter, we’d be really grateful.

 Lastly, you can send us a message saying what you like (or don’t like) about the site.
 We’d love to hear from you!